jack-greenberg/jack-greenberg/README.md

 My name is Jack.
 I'm a student @ [Olin College](http://www.olin.edu) studying electrical and computer engineering.
-I mostly work in embedded systems and firmware, writing C and Rust.
-I'm also experienced in Python and MATLAB for higher-level projects.
+I mostly work in embedded systems and firmware, writing Rust and C. I'm also experienced in Python and MATLAB for higher-level projects, and KiCad and general electrical engineering concepts for hardware projects.

 [![Pronouns](https://img.shields.io/badge/pronouns-he%2Fhim-9cf)](https://jackgreenberg.co)

-You can find my website [here.](https://www.jackgreenberg.co)
+You can find my portfolio [here.](https://portfolio.jackgreenberg.co)

 You can find my resume [here.](https://www.jackgreenberg.co/documents/resume.pdf)